SoftInstigate/restheart/README.md

 Beware that you must stop and run RESTHeart again to reload a new configuration.

-Alternatively, you can run RESTHeart from with docker compose, which also starts a MongoDB container:
+Alternatively, you can run RESTHeart with docker compose, which also starts a MongoDB container:

 ```
 $ git clone git@github.com:SoftInstigate/restheart.git